apache/sling-org-apache-sling-feature-analyser/readme.md

 # Feature Model Analyser as a Maven Plugin

-The Analyser can also be run as part of a maven build via the `slingfeature-maven-plugin`: https://github.com/apache/sling-slingfeature-maven-plugin
+The Analyser can also be run as part of a maven build via the [slingfeature-maven-plugin](https://github.com/apache/sling-slingfeature-maven-plugin)

 The following analysers are defined: